dss-extensions/DSS-Python/docs/index.md

    DSS = comtypes.client.CreateObject("OpenDSSEngine.DSS")
 ```

-Either way, to use DSS-Python and effectively migrate from the official OpenDSS COM interface, you can replace that fragment with:
+Either way, to use DSS-Python and effectively migrate from EPRI's OpenDSS COM interface, you can replace that fragment with:

 ```python
    from dss import DSS